zigeorge/shortlytest/Shortly/README.md

 # Shortly Android application
-This application is an interview assessment of MAYD
+This application is an interview assessment of MAYD.
+The application ID for the project is test.geo.shortly

 # Description
 This application provides a user interface to enter URL to shorten.
 User can also see a list of